ribaslucian/encoder-php/README.md

 # **ENCODER**

-Implemented by me, encoder is my particular PHP framework.
-Focus on rapid and basic development.
+Developed by me for fun, this is the group of classes that I unleashed and gathered in one place, the Encoder Framework, version PHP.

 ----------